edap/udk-3d-web-fundamentals/Readme.md

 - Intro to the scene Graph.
 - Exercise.
 Use `Group` to move/scale/rotate groups objects.
+- Exercise.
+Use `Group` to create something that resembles the solar system, with planets rotating around the scene.

 ```
 const group = new THREE.Group()